salesforce/codeceptjs-bdd/packages/codeceptjs-lwc-example/README.md

 This repository automates the LWC Recipes page using Selenium WebDriver thru Codeceptjs-BDD framework.
 It uses **Cucumber BDD Feature** files to automate the LWC Features.
 You can also choose to automate with **Mocha styles** traditional tests.
 For more info, take a look at [Codeceptjs-BDD Docs](http://gkushang.github.io/).

+This example automates the HelloBinding LWC Component on LWC Recipe - https://recipes.lwc.dev/#hello

 ### Pre-requisite
 * Yarn
 * Node > 10